-Surfside is currently experiencing tremendous growth and redevelopment in the tourism sector, including the recent addition of the luxurious Four Seasons at the Surf Club, FENDI Château Residences and family-friendly Residence Inn by Marriott, as well as new restaurants and boutiques along Harding Avenue.
-Resort tax revenue, generated by these new businesses as well as the landmark existing businesses, is up approximately 16% from the previous year.
+Surfside is currently experiencing tremendous growth and redevelopment in the tourism sector, including the recent addition of the luxurious Four Seasons at the Surf Club, and family-friendly Residence Inn by Marriott, as well as new restaurants along Harding Avenue.
+Resort tax revenue, generated by these new businesses as well as the landmark existing businesses, is up by nearly 16% from the previous year despite having a dip in business after Hurricane Irma.
 Our destination marketing efforts, combined with the marketing efforts of the local hotels and businesses have put Surfside on the proverbial "map".
 We're proud to re-invest 66% of those tax revenues back into the operations of the Community Center, which is fully funded by these revenues thus lessening the tax burden on residents.
+The other 34% goes to promote the Town as a tourist destination with the help of the Tourist Board.